aatmunbaxi/site/content/comp/magic-square-common-lisp.md

 ### Pretty Printing {#pretty-printing}

-Just to aid visually, we&rsquo;ll write a function to print a flat list as a 3x3 grid.
+Just to aid visually, we'll write a function to print a flat list as a 3x3 grid.

 ```lisp
 (defun print-square (square)